Credit ratings and commercial credit applications might sound intimidating, but they don’t have to be.

 If we require more information

-If we need more information relating to your application, we may contact you by email or phone.
+If we need more information relating to your application, we may contact you by email.
 We’ll only use the following details when contacting you:

 Credit reference agencies